St Mary’s College best sportstars of 2020 revealed

 "Netball is huge for us,'' she said.

-In the latest QT series on Ipswich’s Shining School Sportstars, read about some of St Mary’s 2020 leaders.
+In the latest QT series on Ipswich's Shining School Sportstars, read about St Mary's 2020 leaders.

 Mackenzie Smith